Skip to main content

 FAQs

-How do they work? 🔍
+How do they work, sound or look like? 🔍

-In an emergency, every compatible mobile phone or tablet in range will receive a text message with details of the incident and advice on how to stay safe.
+In an emergency, every compatible mobile phone or tablet in range will receive a message with details of the incident and advice on how to stay safe.

 Your mobile phone or device may: